awaxye/BME547/Lectures/Lecture12Mar8.md

 Advantage is web service can interact with files on server, such as a database without local copy

-Commands you can use include GET POST PUT DEL
+HTTP commands you can use include GET POST PUT DEL

 Let's use a more sophisticated HTTP library: requests